Mycoplasma pneumoniae, Molecular Detection, PCR

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Mycoplasma pneumoniae is a small bacterium transmitted via organism-containing droplets.
-It is a cause of upper respiratory infection, pharyngitis, and tracheobronchitis, particularly in children and has been associated with approximately 20% of cases of community acquired pneumonia.(1) Central nervous system and cardiac manifestations are probably the most frequent extrapulmonary complications of infections due to Mycoplasma pneumoniae.
+It is a cause of upper respiratory infection, pharyngitis, and tracheobronchitis, particularly in children, and has been associated with approximately 20% of cases of community acquired pneumonia.(1) Central nervous system and cardiac manifestations are probably the most frequent extrapulmonary complications of infections due to M pneumoniae.
 The disease is usually self-limited although severe disease has been reported in immunocompromised patients.(2)

 Diagnosis of infections due to Mycoplasma pneumoniae